Introduction

 Employers have duties to take reasonable steps to ensure their employees and customers are not put at risk from faulty gas equipment.

-- a suitable maintenance scheme in place and be using a gas engineer registered with the Gas Safe Register.
-(This replaced CORGI on 1 April 2009),
+• a suitable maintenance scheme in place and be using a gas engineer registered with the Gas Safe Register.
+(This replaced CORGI on 1 April 2009)

-- ensure that gas appliance manufacturers’ instructions are followed and that employees have been suitably informed, instructed and where necessary trained in procedures that must be followed.
+• ensure that gas appliance manufacturers’ instructions are followed and that employees have been suitably informed, instructed and where necessary trained in procedures that must be followed.

-How do I find a registered gas engineer?
+How to find a registered gas engineer

 All Gas Safe registered engineers have an ID card with their licence number and a photograph, which you can check.
 Check an engineer is on the Gas Safe Register.
 Or call the Gas Safe Register on 0800 408 5500.
 If you have hearing difficulties, you can use their text phone service on 0800 408 0606.

-Do I need to carry out a risk assessment?
+How to carry out a risk assessment

 All employers need to carry out risk assessments and these must be written down if you have five or more employees.
-Have a look at the Gas Safety Check List [255.05KB] document for how to carry out a gas safety risk assessment and to control the risks associated with gas in your workplace.
+Have a look at the Gas Safety Check List (PDF 255KB) document for how to carry out a gas safety risk assessment and to control the risks associated with gas in your workplace.

 Beverage gases in the hospitality industry